toebeann/Sprintaholic/README.md

 # Sprintaholic 🏃‍➡️

-Gotta go fast!\
+- Gotta go fast!
-Turn your sprint key into a toggle so you can run indefinitely!\
+- Turn your sprint key into a toggle so you can run indefinitely!
-Customise your movement speed and zoom to your heart's content!
+- Customise your movement speed and zoom to your heart's content!
+- Optional premade config files to suit your preferences!

 ## Installation